 The EU will continue its strong commitment to on-budget support, based on the Afghan progress and impact in the implementation of its policies.
 The EU is currently starting to work on the next programming cycle for Afghanistan to cover the period from 2021 to 2027, and the potential priorities in the context of a peace agreement.

 In this context, the EU would like to thank once again the UN for the good cooperation in the preparation of the Geneva Conference in November 2018 and its donor coordination efforts.

 To conclude, Mr. President,

-The European Union is convinced that any final peace agreement to end the Afghan conflict will only be viable and accepted by the various layers of the Afghan population if it supports and maintains the values and achievements of the past two decades or, in other words, if the process and ensuing agreement project Afghanistan into the future and builds on the evolution of the country in the XXIst century.
-The democratization of Afghanistan should continue along with the better protection of the rights of all Afghans and safeguarding the country's democratic institutions.
-For peace to be enduring in Afghanistan, it will need the full support of all states involved.
-The EU has played its part, and remains fully ready to carry on with the work to accompany Afghanistan.
+The EU believes that the following months are crucial for a peace process to succeed.
+But any peace negotiations and agreement will only be viable and accepted by the population if it supports and maintains the values and achievements of the past two decades.
+The democratization of Afghanistan should continue along with better protection of the rights of all Afghans and safeguarding the country's democratic institutions.

 Thank you very much.

 * The Republic of North Macedonia, Montenegro, Serbia and Albania continue to be part of the Stabilisation and Association Process.